 The AARP credit card is another card that gives you 3% cash back, but only on gas and restaurants.
 The difference between these two cards are: the AARP offers unlimited cashback, but only on gas and restaurants, whereas the Bravo caps the 3X earning at 15,000 points per quarter, but earns 3X for gas, groceries, and restaurants.

 $49 annual fee.
-With no sign-up bonus the annual fee immediately cuts into the value proposition.
+With no welcome bonus the annual fee immediately cuts into the value proposition.
 Even though it is a modest annual fee at $49, you’re looking at getting $551 in value from the card per year if you max out the bonus categories.

 The good news is that the annual fee is waived the first year as well as for subsequent years if you maintain a Santander Select checking account.
 As the terms and conditions say, the annual fee will be “waived for the first year of the account, and waived in each of the subsequent years on the anniversary date of the account if you maintain a Santander Select checking account or if you are qualified for a Santander Bank employee checking account”.